kiwiproject/dropwizard-jakarta-xml-ws/README.md

 and Jakarta XML Web Services, which means that all the package names have changed from `javax` to `jakarta`.
 This means you may need to change dependencies to [Jakarta XML Web Services](https://mvnrepository.com/artifact/jakarta.xml).

 For the initial [0.5.0](https://github.com/kiwiproject/dropwizard-jakarta-xml-ws/releases/tag/v0.5.0) version, we will retain the original package names (`com.roskart.dropwizard.jaxws`).

+Release 0.6.0 will remove deprecated code, i.e. the deprecated methods in `JAXWSBundle`.
+It will also rename the modules so they are consistent, i.e. rename `dropwizard-jaxws` to `dropwizard-jakarta-xml-ws`.

-But in future versions, we will rename the packages to use the `org.kiwiproject` prefix and then some suffix, e.g. `dropwizard.jakarta.xml.ws` (which matches the actual Jakarta packages which begin with `jakarta.xml.ws`).
-Also, we will rename the modules, and may extract the example application into a separate repository which will not be deployed to Maven Central, as the original repository did.
+In some future version, we will rename the packages to use the `org.kiwiproject` prefix and then some suffix, e.g. `dropwizard.jakarta.xml.ws` (which matches the actual Jakarta packages which begin with `jakarta.xml.ws`).
+We may extract the example application into a separate repository which will not be deployed to Maven Central, as the original repository did.

-We will also remove deprecated code in subsequent releases, e.g. the deprecated methods in `JAXWSBundle`.
-Last, we will eventually rename classes containing `JAXWS` in them, for example rename `JAXWSEnvironment` to `JakartaXmlWsEnvironment` or similar.
+In subsequent releases, we will also rename classes containing `JAXWS` in them, for example rename `JAXWSEnvironment` to `JakartaXmlWsEnvironment` or similar.